-The ACA Grants in Biodiversity program is funded by the Alberta Conservation Association and operated through the Alberta Cooperative Conservation Research Unit - a partnership between the University of Alberta, the University of Calgary and the University of Lethbridge.
-With the announcement of the 2013 recipients, the 19 year old ACA Grants in Biodiversity has now awarded over $4 million dollars to 402 researchers.
+The ACA Grants in Biodiversity program for graduate students is funded by the Alberta Conservation Association.
+With the announcement of the 2016 recipients, the 22 year old ACA Grants in Biodiversity has now awarded over $4.7 million dollars to 467 graduate student researchers.
 The research supported by the ACA Grants in Biodiversity ultimately aims to conserve, protect and enhance Alberta's fish, wildlife and natural habitats.

 Photo Credits | Contact Webmaster